plwg/git_presentation/how_to_build_a_time_machine.md

 **Think of branching as making a bookmark, not copy-pasting.**

-Hence it is very fast and cheap to create new branch.
+**Git is optimized for fast and cheap branching**.
 It is encouraged to create a branch for each topic you work on.

 But how does Git know which branch you are on?